pongasoft/jamba/README.md

 * added (optional) disabled state for momentary buttons (`Views::MomentaryButtonView`)
 * added discrete button view (a button which is "on" only when the backing discrete parameter matches the `step` value).
 This button can be used for radio groups, tabs, etc... (check `Views::DiscreteButtonView`)
 * Note: There is a small potentially breaking API change with function `Views::createCustomView` (defined in `Views/CustomViewCreator.h`).
 Check [commit](https://github.com/pongasoft/jamba/commit/08d06ceda9b936b92c45b8bd9f22a93acfeb3995).
 The function takes an additional 2 parameters which can be safely ignored if you don't need them.

-### 2019-02-10 - `v3.1.0`
-* added ability to conveniently register a global key hook (check `Views::registerGlobalKeyboardHook`)
-* parameters now copy the provided strings (title, short tile and units) so that they no longer have to be static and for example can be computed
-* added convenient methods to `AudioBuffers` and `Channel` (`copyFrom` and `forEachSample`).
-Defined `const` and non `const` versions.
-* added Step Button view which is a button that increment/decrement a parameter by a fixed amount when clicked.
-Another amount (tied to shift click) can be provided.

 [All release notes](https://jamba.dev/releases/)